Monika24-D/CodeAlpha_salespro/README.md

 # CodeAlpha_salespro

+Analyzing Unemployment Trends during the COVID-19 Pandemic:

-Hi everyone..this project analyzes the relationship between ad spending, platform, and segment on predicted sales.
-The code creates a sample dataset, maps platform and segment scores, calculates predicted sales, and visualizes the relationship between ad spending and predicted sales.
+Hi everyone..this project simulates unemployment rates from 2018 to 2023, incorporating seasonal trends and the impact of the COVID-19 pandemic.
+The code generates a synthetic dataset, calculates unemployment rates, and visualizes the trend with a highlighted COVID-19 period.

-#Key Features:
+Key Features:

-- Data creation and manipulation using Pandas
-- Mapping platform and segment scores to calculate predicted sales
+- Simulation of unemployment rates with seasonal trends and pandemic impact
-- Data visualization using Matplotlib to illustrate the relationship between ad spending and predicted sales
+- Data visualization using Matplotlib to illustrate the unemployment trend
+- Highlighting the COVID-19 period (March 2020 to March 2022) in the visualization

-#Code Highlights:
+Code Highlights:

-- Sample dataset creation with ad spending, platform, and segment data
-- Calculation of predicted sales based on platform and segment scores
-- Visualization of ad spending vs predicted sales using a line plot with markers

-#Usage:
+- Generating synthetic unemployment rate data using Pandas and NumPy
+- Calculating unemployment rates with seasonal trends and pandemic impact
+- Visualizing the unemployment trend with a line plot and highlighted COVID-19 period

+Usage:

 1. Clone the repository
-2. Run the code to generate the sample dataset and visualization
+2. Run the code to generate the synthetic dataset and visualization

-#Libraries Used:
+Libraries Used:

 - Pandas for data manipulation and analysis
 - NumPy for numerical computations